-There can be no doubt that Jesus was actually dead.
-The Romans believed that He was dead:
+There can be no doubt that Jesus died.
+The Romans believed that He died:

 "It is St. Mark who lays stress upon Pilate's wonder at hearing that Christ was already dead, and upon his personal questioning of the centurion before he would give leave for the removal of the body from the Cross.
 The Roman soldiers were not unfamiliar with the evidences of death, or with the sight of death following upon crucifixion."
 (Day, On the Evidence for the Resurrection, p46-48)